 "What happens to kids that don't have the same advantages as my child, people from low-income families or people whose parents work a lot and can't take the time to drive them 40 miles to an acting coach?"

-She recalled that the other charter schools closer to home do random drawings when interest exceeds space, and thought maybe there was an exception for charter schools with a focus on the arts.
+She recalled that the other charter schools closer to their home in South Orange County do random drawings when interest exceeds space, and thought maybe there was an exception for charter schools with a focus on the arts.

 "There must be something I'm missing," she thought.
 "There must be a reason why OCSA is allowed to put these applicants through so many hoops."

-When there isn’t enough room at a charter school — as is the case at OCSA — then charter schools must go to a lottery.
-State law has emphasized that part.
+When there isn't enough room at a charter school — as is the case at OCSA — then state law says charter schools must go to a lottery.
+That requirement has been underscored in recently passed legislation.

-Jacobs wasn’t the first to raise these questions.
+Jacobs wasn't the first to raise these questions.
 A 2016 report by the ACLU of Southern California detailed barriers to attending charter schools around the state.
-OCSA was one of the 200 schools called out for practices the report found “plainly exclusionary.”
+OCSA was one of more than 200 schools called out for practices the report found "plainly exclusionary."

 To her surprise, Santa Ana Unified investigated — and concluded that OCSA's auditions could be discriminatory.